Open Source Cybersecurity Tools You Need to Know About in 2024

 MobSF (Mobile Security Framework):

-Use Cases and Applications: MobSF is used by security professionals to identify security flaws, analyze app behavior, and ensure compliance with security best practices in mobile applications.
+Use Cases and Applications: Security professionals use MobSF to identify security flaws, analyze app behavior, and ensure compliance with security best practices in mobile applications.

 QARK (Quick Android Review Kit):